 2. Blood Sugar

 Fasting Glucose and A1C: When blood glucose levels are high, glucose molecules attach to the hemoglobin in red blood cells.
 Normal levels of glucose produce a normal amount of glycated hemoglobin.
 Too much causes stiffening of the collagen in the blood vessel walls, leading to high blood pressure, especially in diabetes.
 High levels also cause weakening of the collagen in the blood vessel walls, leading to strokes.
-A deficiency of B12 and iron may also lead to higher HbA1C levels, as well as the chronic use of NSAID’s (Aspirin, Tylenol etc).
+A deficiency of B12 and iron may also lead to higher HbA1C levels, as well as the chronic use of NSAID’s (Aspirin, Advil).
 Other medications should also be explored if high levels are unexplained.

-Triglycerides: Triglycerides can easily be kept in range with a good diet low in sugar and flour based foods while supplementing with vitamin C and fish oil.
+Triglycerides: Triglycerides can easily be kept in range with a good diet low in sugar and flour-based foods while supplementing with vitamin C and fish oil.

 See my vitamin C recommendations here.

-C-Reactive protein: A measure of inflammation and a strong indicator of blood vessel damage.
+C-Reactive Protein: A measure of inflammation and a strong indicator of blood vessel damage.
 Hypothyroidism, low testosterone and high in estrogen in men, sugar, refined vegetable oils, high-glycemic carbohydrates, low vitamin C, excessive exercise and stress increase C-reactive protein.
 One study reported that three weeks of beer consumption significantly reduced the level of plasma c-reactive protein (CRP), but was attributed to the alcohol.

 Researchers found that the normal higher limit of homocysteinemia levels should be reduced, as the values found in this over 14 µmol/l, were associated with a risk of 2.03 for coronary disease.
 Another study found that approximately 30% of a group with coronary heart disease had homocysteine levels above 15 mmol/l.

-High homocysteine is indicative of a b-vitamin deficiency of folate, B6, and B12, and may be connected to the MTHFR, CBS and PEMT gene variants that require higher doses of folate, B6, B12 and choline.
+High homocysteine is indicative of a b-vitamin deficiency of folate, B6, and B12, and may be connected to the MTHFR, CBS and PEMT gene variants that require higher doses of folate, B6, B12, and choline.